oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 5. Click **Add Column** button.

-6. For Department column, enter the following:
+6. For the Department column, enter the following:

     * Column - enter **DEPARTMENT**